Overview #

 Assigning Stages #

-- Create/edit contact → Find Stage field
+- During contact creation via the Stage field dropdown

 Filtering by Stage #